 - Refuel the body with a pre-homework snack

-- Set a specific time and place to work (most often this is not your child's bedroom)
+- Set a specific time and place to work

 - Agree to a post-homework activity to give your child something to look forward to